Ranger-4297/YAGPDB-ccs/Economy/V6/Plugins/Timely/Readme.md

 # Info
 - Timely includes daily, weekly and monthly spurts of money
 - Plans to reward consistency with extra money
-- ^ Users will have a *small* grace period where they can claim before it resets
+- ^ Users will have a *small* grace period where they can claim before the streak resets